equinox-project/equinox-js/docs/docs/reactions/configuring.md

+---
+sidebar_position: 2
+---

 # Configuring

 ## Controlling throughput

-Propeller has three parameters that work together to control throughput, `batchSize`, `maxConcurrentStreams` and `maxReadAhead`.
+There are three parameters working together to control throughput, `batchSize`, `maxConcurrentStreams` and `maxReadAhead`.
 Respectively they control the size of batches read from the source, how many streams can be concurrently processed, and how many batches can be buffered in memory.

 It is generally useful to set `maxReadAhead` to at least `2` to minimise idle time by allowing the feed to fetch the next batch during the handling of the